Pluggers by Rick McKee for August 17, 2022

 48. Shetland sheepdog

-ellisaana Premium Member almost 2 years ago
+ellisaana Premium Member about 2 years ago

 My parents’ exchange was Jefferson 2- I also remember when pay phones were a dime, and when you had to pay more to call long distance.